Siraj-ud-Daulah: Legacy

 Siraj ud-Daulah has gained a positive reputation in India, Bangladesh, and Pakistan for his opposition to the beginning of British rule over India.
 In 1985, Sarkar wrote:

-After the death of Alivardii Khan, his immature grandson became the nawab of Bengal, taking the name Miirza Mohammed Siraj-Ud-Daola.
+After the death of Alivardii Khan, his immature grandson became the nawab of Bengal, taking the name Mirza Mohammad Siraj-Ud-Daola.
 In addition to his young age, he had many kinds of defects in his character and conduct.

 Historian Sushil Chaudhary argued that Siraj ud-Daula's villainous character is a misrepresentation.

 The end of Siraj ud-Daulah's reign also ended Bengali autonomy and marked the beginning of British power in India.
 In the Bengali version of the end of his rule, Mir Jafar and Robert Clive are the villains and Siraj is the victim.
 Even though he is rarely if ever depicted as an attractive person, he is regarded as having been sinned against, rather than as a sinner.
 As the movement for Indian independence gathered strength, Siraj along with Tipu Sultan and the heroes of the First War of Indian Independence including the last Mughal Emperor, Bahadur Shah II, gained iconic status as people who resisted the imperial aggression.

 Chayamanab (2022) by Soumen Jana is a Bengali novel based on Siraj ud-Daulah's life.